jshook/testclient/docs/core_concepts.md

 # Core Concepts
 TestClient is a machine pattern for test design and execution.
 This guide is intended to illustrate the moving parts and how they work together.

-## Elements
-The core of testclient functions as control wiring for a set of inputs, actions on those inputs, and instrumentation to measure the result of those actions.
+As a whole, the function as control wiring for a set of inputs, actions on those inputs, and instrumentation to measure the result of those actions.

-### Scenario
+## Scenario

 A runtime instance of testclient is called a Scenario.
 A scenario is the sandbox within which multiple activities run concurrently.

-### Activity
+## Activity

-An assembly of inputs, actions, and measurements is called an **Activity**.
+A runtime assembly of inputs, actions, and measurements is called an **Activity**.

-(img)

 The data flow between an input and an action is driven by a per-thread harness called a **Motor**.
 Motors iterate on the input, reading from it each cycle and passing it to the action.